hadinhtu97/demo/README.md

 this `code` is inline

 ## Emoji :
-I can also add an emoji :joy: to this file
+I can also add an emoji :joy: